EMT Training – Paramedic & EMT Schools

 A career as an EMT begins with emergency medical technician training.
 Most programs only require that students be 18 years of age with either a high school diploma or a GED.
 EMT courses can take a few months, depending on the school and schedule, and include both classroom and practical instruction on the basics of anatomy, trauma care, and emergency management.
 At the end of the training, new EMTs are eligible to take the exam given by the National Registry of Emergency Medical Technicians (NREMT).
 Upon passing the exam, candidates are awarded a nationally recognized certification.

-The demand for EMTs is expected to grow by 11 percent between 2020 and 2030, making now an ideal time to think about pursuing training in this fast-paced career (BLS 2021).
+The demand for EMTs is expected to grow faster than the national average by 6 percent between 2023 and 2033, making now an ideal time to pursue training in this fast-paced career (BLS 2024).
 Further, many EMTs find that they love patient care and use their experience in an ambulance as a stepping stone to other medical careers.

 Keep reading to learn more about what it takes to become an EMT.